MedicalEntomologist/CV/CV.md

 ----------------
 **USN Entomology Liaison, CPT, US Army** (September 2015 - present)
 *Navy Entomology Center of Excellence, Naval Air Station Jacksonville*
 Serves as WRAIR Liaison to the Navy as well as Assistant Department Head of the Testing and Evaluation Department.
-Conducts evaluations on equipment and pesticides for the control of arthropod vectors.
+Supervises a team of civilians, military and contractors to evaluate equipment and pesticides for the control of arthropod vectors.

 **Executive Officer, CPT, US Army** (June 2014 - June 2015)
 *Executive Officer of the 154th Preventive Medicine Detachment, Republic of Korea*